 1 vanilla bean

-Heat the included iron (called a salamander in Spanish!) on a stove burner until the disk is red hot.
-It makes a big difference when applying the heat to the sugar.
+Heat the included iron (called a salamander in Spanish!) on a stove burner until the disk is red hot, as hot as possible.
+This is critical to ensuring that the crisp sugary glaze is created.

 How caramelized you want the sugar to be is a matter of personal taste.
 Some people like the sugar toasted dark brown, others a lighter tan color.

 The process may create some smoke, so do this in a well ventilated area!
-Now they are ready to serve.
+Now you are ready to serve.